How to Train and Handle Your Ball Python: A Comprehensive Guide for Beginners

 • Temperature and Humidity – Ensure your ball python’s enclosure has a proper temperature gradient (75-80°F on the cool side, 88-92°F on the warm side) and humidity levels around 50-60%.
 Poor conditions can lead to stress and health issues like respiratory infections or improper shedding.
 (Amazon affiliate link)

-• Hides and Enrichment – Provide at least two hides (one on the cool side and one on the warm side) and consider adding enrichment like branches or rocks for your snake to explore.
+• Hides and Enrichment: Provide at least two hides (one on the warm side and one on the cool side) and consider adding branches or rocks for enrichment.

 ball python habitat